K-Sato1995/gatsbyBlog/content/posts/How-to-create-your-own-npm-packages/index.md

   - npm
   - package
 published: true
-description: 'This is a simple guide about how to create your own npm package.'
+description: 'How to create your own npm package.'
 ---

 # Creating your package